caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 It will attempt to align like positions with each other, inserting gap (i.e., `-`) characters where it seems likely that insertion/deletion events have occurred over the course of evolution.
 The output will be a pairwise sequence alignment (or more briefly, an *alignment*), which is a special case of a multiple sequence alignment that contains exactly two sequences.
 Our method will also take a few {term}`parameters <Parameter>` as input.
-These parameters include things like the score that should be assigned when a pair of positions contains matching characters (we'll call this `match_score`), or the score penalty that is incurred when a gap character is added to the alignment.
+These parameters include things like the score that should be assigned when a pair of positions contains matching characters (we'll call this `match_score`), or the score penalty that is incurred when a new gap is opened in the alignment (`gap_open_penalty`).

 The [scikit-bio](https://scikit.bio) library implements Needleman-Wunsch global pairwise alignment algorithm as [`skbio.alignment.global_pairwise_align_nucleotide`](https://scikit.bio/docs/dev/generated/skbio.alignment.global_pairwise_align_nucleotide.html#skbio.alignment.global_pairwise_align_nucleotide).
 We're going to make this accessible through our plugin by writing a simple wrapper of this function.